amplication/plugins/README.md

 ## Using Plugins

 Available plugins are listed in the Amplication console.
 Use the UI to install and activate the required plugins.
-For more information, read [Using Plugins](https://docs.amplication.com/docs/getting-started/getting-started/plugins/)
+For more information, see [documentation](#documentation)

 ## Developing Plugins